New Mexico Network for

 Women in Science and Engineering

 PO Box 1360, Los Alamos, New Mexico, 87544 USA

 NMNWSE encourages women to enter into, and develop their careers in, science, engineering, and allied professions through annual technical symposia, outreach, and local chapter activities.Who We Are trifold brochure

-the Albuquerque, Silver City, and Santa Fe-spring (aka Los Alamos) EYHs for 2014 are over but will be held again in the spring of 2015 - dates etc will be posted on our EYH webpage as they become available.
+Note the Spring 2014 Albuquerque, Silver City, Santa Fe-spring (aka Los Alamos), and Las Cruces EYHs are over, but will be held again in the spring of 2015 - dates, contacts, etc will be posted on our EYH webpage as they become available.
 Thanks to all who helped make these NMNWSE EYH a success!

 For additional information on NMNWSE EYH conferences and conference contacts, see http://nmnwse.org/eyh/.October 2013 NMNWSE Annual Meeting in Mountainair, NM.